 Formerly Sharon Bonaventure, she married John Quarles on July 19, 2014 in Aiken, S.C.

-Kadija (pronounced: ka-DEE-ja) Fornah is in her third season as the assistant women’s volleyball coach for the Jaguars and aided the team to their best record in school history in her first year.
+Kadija (pronounced: ka-DEE-ja) Dickens enters her sixth season in 2019-20 as the assistant women’s volleyball coach for Augusta University.
+Dickens aided the team to their best record in school history in her first year in 2014 and the Jaguars have reached the NCAA Tournament twice under her watch.

 In 2014, the Augusta Jags posted their best record in program history at 27-9 overall and 13-5 in the PBC.
 Head Coach Sharon Quarles was voted as the 2014 Coach of the Year on Nov.
 14, after she had the most successful season any coach has ever had with the team.